KarenMunozI/Cyclist/README.md

 Not really knowing what I was getting myself into, I started learning SEO, then I started a course on Marketing and E-Commerce and finally I got an scholarship to study Data Analysis and Project Management, both of which are Google Certificates.
 This is the Capstone Project of the Data Analysis Online Course.
 The material and questions were given to me to prepare a Case Study and showcase my knowledge.
-For those of you who are not in the data science road, there are six steps for data analysis: ● Ask ● Prepare ● Process ● Analyse ● Share ● Act
+For those of you who are not in the data science road, there are six steps for data analysis:
+● Ask ● Prepare ● Process ● Analyse ● Share ● Act

 So, let's start:

 ## Ask

-Guiding questions ● What is the problem you are trying to solve?
+● What is the problem you are trying to solve?
-I will try to produce a report with the following deliverables: 1.
+I will try to produce a report with the following deliverables:
-A clear statement of the business task 2.
+A clear statement of the business task.
-A description of all data sources used 3.
+A description of all data sources used.
-Documentation of any cleaning or manipulation of data 4.
+Documentation of any cleaning or manipulation of data.
-A summary of your analysis 5.
+A summary of your analysis.
-Supporting visualizations and key findings 6.
+Supporting visualizations and key findings.
-Top three recommendations based on my analysis to answer the question *"How do annual members and casual riders use Cyclistic bikes differently?"*.
+Top three recommendations based on my analysis.

-I will calculate the the number of trips per membership type, the average length of trip per membership type, the type of bike preferred by membership type, and the preferred start and end stations.
+To answer the question *"How do annual members and casual riders use Cyclistic bikes differently?"* I will calculate the the number of trips per membership type, the average length of trip per membership type, the type of bike preferred by membership type, and the preferred start and end stations.

 ● How can your insights drive business decisions?
 A data anaylist's insights are well-researched and based on data-analysis.